Hydrochlorothiazide and metoprolol

 How should I take hydrochlorothiazide and metoprolol?

-You may take hydrochlorothiazide and metoprolol with or without food.
+You may take hydrochlorothiazide and metoprolol with (or immediately after food) or without food.

 Your blood pressure will need to be checked often.
 You may also need frequent blood tests.